 48. Under Armour

 Under Armour is an athletic apparel brand with a wide selection of products available for men, women, and children.
-This simple Facebook advertisement simply states, “Crush your goals in our latest and greatest.”
+This simple Facebook advertisement simply states, “Make your fastest, faster.”
 The Under Armour team deeply understands that their customers use their gear to practice, play, and compete.

 Why It Works: Use motivating words in your copy to inspire action.

 Vans is an edgy footwear and apparel brand that has a strong following among the skating and skateboarding communities.
 One thing that some writers overlook is the inclusion of a clear call to action into each post.
 This Instagram post is a perfect example, clearly directing readers to their website URL where these new shoes are available.

 Why It Works: Always include a call to action when promoting a product or service.

 Richard Branson’s Virgin corporate empire has several distinct businesses, including Virgin Atlantic and Virgin EMI Records.
 The Facebook page for the brand creates posts that are personal and easy to read in only a few seconds.
 This is very critical on social platforms given the short attention span that most viewers have while scrolling.